 Let's take a look.

-Hendricks County Parks & Recreation welcomes families to enjoy a stroll through the 52-acre prairie at McCloud Nature Park outside of North Salem while navigating the fish-themed maze that was designed and constructed by staff members.
+Hendricks County Parks & Recreation welcomes families to enjoy a stroll through the 52-acre prairie at McCloud Nature Park outside of North Salem while navigating the McCloud Prairie Maze that was designed and constructed by staff members.
+This year, celebrate one of the cutest and most interesting members of the rodent family: the squirrel!

 • HOURS: Dawn to dusk daily